Ironchip-Developer/Ironchip-Developer/README.md

 Licensed under the Apache License, Version 2.0 (the "License");-->

-**Ironchip-Developer/Ironchip-Developer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+# 👋 Hi, Nice to see you!

+**Ironchip-Developer** has a ✨ _main function_ :✨
+Better manage bugs.

+Log bugs quickly with details such as severity and due date, and assign them to the right developers.
+Get a consolidated list of all bugs and track team progress with emails, reports and milestones.

+## We stimulate conversation.

+We make it easy to collaborate on our project by starting a discussion or sharing an idea with a complete set of collaboration tools such as interactive forums and news feeds.

+### ⚡️ A Few Quick Facts
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on [Ironchip](https://www.ironchip.com).
-- 🌱 I’m currently learning ...
+- 🌱 I’m learning about **Go, Github, Docker, MongoDB**
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...